-The inequality gap across countries in terms of energy consumption is even wider than that of income inequality.
+The inequality across countries in energy consumption is even wider than in income.
 The average American uses over 12,000 kWh of energy per year, the average Indian less than 1,200 kWh, and the average Ethiopian a paltry 70 kWh - only enough for each citizen to power a 30-watt bulb for seven hours a day.
-Ethiopia simply cannot grow out of poverty with a single bulb for each citizen - and hence has recently undertaken a massive electrification campaign.
-More than a billion people, largely in South Asia and sub-Saharan Africa, live without reliable and affordable energy.
+Ethiopia cannot grow out of poverty with a single bulb for each citizen - and hence has recently undertaken a massive electrification campaign.
+More than a billion people, largely in South Asia and sub-Saharan Africa, live without clean, reliable and affordable energy.
 An energy policy that promotes economic development must therefore, first of all, improve access to electricity for households and firms.

-Figure 1: The relationship between energy consumption & income (Data: WDI, 2015)
+FIGURE 1 The relationship between energy consumption & income

 Economic growth since the first and second industrial revolutions has been driven by industrialisation, transportation, and electrification, all powered by fossil fuel combustion.
 This growth path has had harmful and damaging by-products from the start (Beach and Hanlon, 2017), and these externalities are now holding back economic growth.
-Rapidly industrializing countries like China and India face some of the worst air pollution in recorded history (Jacobson, 2015, WHO 2016).
-The direct economic impact of these externalities is illustrated by recent research showing that workers in China were, on average, 6% more productive on low pollution days (Chang et al, 2016).
-Most of the increase in energy consumption in the coming decades will come from developing countries (Dasgupta, 2010; Wolfram et al, 2012).
-If the majority of that growth comes from fossil fuels, it will create damaging consequences to health, productivity, and ecosystems in those countries and around the world (IPCC, 2014).
+Rapidly industrializing countries like China and India face some of the worst air pollution in recorded history (Jacobson 2012, WHO 2016).
+The direct economic impact of these externalities is illustrated by recent research showing that workers in China were, on average, 6% more productive on low pollution days (Chang et al. 2019).
+Most of the increase in energy consumption in the coming decades will come from developing countries (Wolfram et al. 2012).
+If the majority of that growth comes from fossil fuels, and the International Energy Agency (IEA 2018) projects that under current trends they will supply 74% of primary energy demand in 2040 (down from 81% in 2017), it will create damaging consequences to health, productivity, and ecosystems in those countries and around the world (IPCC 2015).

 The implications of energy policy for local pollution and climate change are obvious.
 But the implications of these growth-related externalities for energy policy are also important.
-Climate change and local pollution disrupt energy supply and increase the demand for power for adaptive purposes.
+Climate change and local pollution disrupt energy supply and increase the Most of the increase in energy consumption in the coming decades will come from developing countries.

+demand for power for adaptive purposes.
 On the supply side, extreme weather such as heavy rainfall, high winds, heat waves, and tropical storms can cripple energy infrastructure assets - from generation to transmission and distribution.
-This can cause long and damaging outages and impose severe economic costs (Zamuda et al., 2018).
+This can cause long and damaging outages and impose severe economic costs (Zamuda et al. 2018).
 And even when it does not damage assets, climate change can disrupt the generation capacity of power systems.
 One such example is hydropower.
 While total rainfall trends will likely vary from region to region, the variability and frequency of extreme conditions is expected to increase across the world.
-This could pose a major challenge for developing countries, such as eastern and southern Africa, which depend heavily on hydro capacity, much of which depends on the stability of rainfall patterns (Conway et al., 2017).
+This could pose a major challenge for developing countries, such as eastern and southern Africa, which depend heavily on hydro capacity, much of which depends on the stability of rainfall patterns (Conway et al. 2017).
 On the demand side, both global and local externalities from energy consumption will have implications for energy usage.
-Households in the developing countries, which will experience some of the biggest temperature and pollution increases, will require more electricity to power appliances such as air conditioners and purifiers.
+Households in the developing countries, which will experience some of the biggest temperature and pollution increases, will require more electricity to power appliances such as air conditioners and air purifiers.
 The agriculture industry in particular is likely to require more energy for irrigation in response to less frequent and more unpredictable rainfall.